zakirullin/cognitive-load/README.md

 ![Cognitive Load](/img/cognitiveloadv3.png)

 The tricky part is that the previous author may not have experienced a high cognitive load due to familiarity with the project.
-It is also possible that the complexity was added incrementally, one tiny increment at a time, so that the cognitive load was low for the author.

 <details>
   <summary>Familiarity vs Simplicity, Dan North's comment</summary>